 A final epoch of endless wrangling over minor questions.

 Despite the confident proclamations of all those certificated black belts, self appointed ninjas and other tinkers, there are more ways of interpreting The Toyota Way than you can shake a stick at, but it all broadly fits into five overarching ideas.
+Before you start whinging, I shoot the breeze with people who were at Toyota, before it was all trendy.
 I’m Welsh and there’s a curious cultural resonance between us and the Japanese: just watch the videos of the last Rugby World cup to witness us being the Id to their Super-Ego.
 Anyway, like Japanese, there are little phrases in Welsh that would take a page full of English to explain.
 So my interpretation has been, as we say in Wales, Dragonised.
 Therefore, please tread lightly on the words in preference to rambling off across the sentiments I’m attempting to convey:

 |Bushido – ‘Hiraeth’ or the old way of the place: Ok so this is a bit tongue in cheek and Taiichi Ohno didn’t have to accommodate this in his theory, as it was intrinsic from centuries of epigenetics.
 Truth in your thoughts, words and deeds is perhaps not quite so engrained in every organisation and I know Honour, is a wonky old Japanese stereotype.
 I’m desperately trying not to use the word culture, but this is the habitat you inherit, partly known and mostly unarticulated.
 For the Japanese, unlike atomistic western cultures, the collective mores of oriental societies played a big part in the success of this philosophy.
 This is also that space where – when everything else is used up – you occasion across a touch of goaty old wisdom.
 It starts by acknowledging that what you really know to be true, is next to nothing, otherwise there’s no room left to learn anything.
 This is the air you breath.
 To live.|